Benjamin-Ogunsade/Agile-Development-with-Azure-Building-a-CI-CD-Pipeline/README.md

 ### Local Tests
 1. To run the make all command locally:

-Now that you are in the
+Now that you are in the virtual environment named .myrepo, please navigate to the local cloned repo Project2.

-Ensure that your current pwd is in the local cloned repo Project2
+There run the below command
 ````
 make all
 ````